Story at a glance:

 Wind-driven ventilation has a long history in traditional climate responsive architectural styles, with perhaps the most well-known being the wind towers, or badgir, of Iran, which feature openings at the top that capture prevailing winds and redirect them through ducts into a building’s interior.
 Similar styles of towers and wind-driven ventilation systems exist in many dry, arid climates, providing plenty of design inspiration and knowledge to draw from.

-Carbon Reduction & Sustainable Materials
+Carbon Reduction & Use of Sustainable Materials

-As we’ve already touched on, climate responsive architecture aims to reduce carbon emissions by reducing the amount of energy required to heat and cool a building.
+Climate responsive architecture aims to reduce carbon emissions by reducing the amount of energy required to heat and cool a building.
 In-use carbon emissions, however, only account for a portion of a building’s overall carbon footprint, as carbon is also produced to create the building materials used during construction.

-Green Features
+Green Features & Biophilia

 green infrastructure policies 03